gxf1212/notes/README.md

 I'm just too lazy to make things clear, so these are just what I wrote when I learned.
 Maybe it's mainly for synchronizing notes 2333...

+> But a recent task is: put contents considering common tool usage in UROPS and FYP.md to other md files (programming, tools) and FEbuilder document.
+Those project documents are going to record the workflow of a specific task (virtual screening, FEP, etc.).

 <a href="https://gxf1212.github.io/notes/#/utils/about" target="_self">Click to see something about me</a>

 My Bilibili channel: [东山月光下](https://space.bilibili.com/441196634).
 From time to time, I will share full courses, specialized mini-lecture, animated demonstrations and cutting-edge lectures in macromolecular structure study, molecular dynamics simulation/statistical thermodynamics, oncology and immunology.
 English-Chinese dual subtitles are added for videos from YouTube.
 Please subscribe and triple click (一键三连)!
 Representatives: